rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

 ```

 #### :material-vector-square-close: **2.3.4.
 Common**
-The special `common` subsection, within the backends section, defines settings that are shared across all backends.
-Currently, this section allows passing the connection settings with the Diode server to all backends in a centralized way.
+The special `common` subsection, within the backends section, defines settings that are shared among all backends.
+Currently, this section allows passing Diode server connection settings to all backends in a centralized manner.

 ```bash
 backends: